AAP Safe Sleep Guidelines (2022 Update)American Academy of Pediatrics — evidence-based recommendations to reduce infant sleep-related deaths

 These guidelines are for typically-developing healthy babies.
 Always contact your GP, health visitor, or paediatrician promptly if your baby shows any of the following:

-This page provides general educational information.
+This page provides general educational information based on AAP 2022 guidance and published infant sleep research.
 It does not replace individual medical advice.
 All decisions about your baby’s health, feeding, and sleep should involve your own healthcare team.

 Sleep Cycle Calculator